tpaau-17DB/vram-helper/README.md

 # vram-helper
-little python script that displays warning when vram exceeds specified limit, useful when doing some vram-intensive tasks, like rendering, on low-end devices
+Little python script that displays warning when vram exceeds specified limit.
+Very useful when doing some vram-intensive tasks, like rendering, on low-end devices.